 The main dessert was ice cream sandwiches at a local chain called Ruby Jewel.
 Ruby Jewel has three locations in Portland, and when I visited they were planning to open a fourth.
 Blah blah local producers, blah blah seasonal ingredients…this is Portland!
 We’d expect nothing less!
 But most importantly the sandwiches are amazing.

 One of the best things about a food tour is that you get to sample more flavors than you would on your own.
 We bit into two sandwiches.
 The first was a refreshing lemon cookie with lavender and honey.
 The second was a decadent chocolate cookie with salted caramel.
-If you put one sandwich on each shoulder, it would be kind of like those cartoons has an angel sitting on one shoulder and a devil on the other.
+If you put one sandwich on each shoulder, it would be kind of like those cartoons that has an angel sitting on one shoulder and a devil on the other.
 But I recommend eating the sandwiches instead.

 24 Hours in Portland Oregon